open-learning-exchange/open-learning-exchange.github.io/pages/vi/profiles/mehdihellal.md

 ### Introduction

-Hi, My name is **Mehdi Hellal**, I graduated in in Web and Software develepemnt and I have 2 other degrees in marketing and e-commerce.
+Hi, My name is **Mehdi Hellal**, I graduated in Web and Software develepemnt and I have 2 other degrees in marketing and e-commerce.
 I live in a very long winter place , so I spend most of it at home learning and practicing my coding skils. also I like watching Tv, traveling and plying soccer and volleyball.